 "He looked like Björn Borg or something," Louis-Dreyfus told The New Yorker of first meeting Hall.
 "I remember thinking early on that this was the guy for me, but I didn't dare tell anyone, for fear they would say, 'That's ridiculous.
 You're so young—you don't know what you're talking about.'
 So I kept that little secret close to my heart."

 Maya Rudolph and Paul Thomas Anderson have kept things so quiet that it's unclear when they officially became an item.
 They welcomed their first child together, Pearl, in 2004.
 And since then, they've had three more—Lucille (born in 2009), Jack (2011), and Minnie (2013)—while remaining super private about their at-home lives.

 Even though the two aren't legally wed, that hasn't stopped Rudolph from referring to Anderson as her "husband."
 In an interview with The New York Times, she said it felt "ooky" to still be calling Anderson her "boyfriend."
 The Saturday Night Live alum prefers the term—without the paperwork—because "people know what that means.
 It means he's the father of my child, and I live with him, and we are a couple, and we are not going anywhere."

 John Corbett and Bo Derek

-Does anyone actually meet their forever love on a blind date?
-Apparently, John Corbett and Bo Derek do!
+You may think no one actually meets their forever love on a blind date, but apparently, John Corbett and Bo Derek do!
 They got together back in 2002 and have yet to marry, but that doesn't mean they're not sticking by one another.